-Temple Micah is a Reform Jewish congregation of diverse members dedicated to spiritual fulfillment, intellectual challenge, and social inclusion for everyone in our community.
+Temple Micah is a Reform Jewish congregation in Washington, DC of diverse members dedicated to spiritual fulfillment, intellectual challenge, and social inclusion for everyone in our community.
 We emphasize active participation of adults and children in worship and study, in the teaching of youth, and the observation of major life-cycle events.
 We also work in the broader community toward achieving tikkun olam, making the world better.

 At Micah we place enormous value on the relationships we build with one another.
 We want the opportunity to get to know you, and we want you to have the chance to get to know us.
 We’d love to meet you.
 For more information, contact us.

 Fair Share Pledge

 Every person shall give as they are able according to the blessings that Adonai, your God, has bestowed upon you. -Deut.
 16:17

 As a kehilah kedoshah (a sacred community), we are guided by the above passage from Deuteronomy, and by the values of compassion and justice.

 At Temple Micah, we aim to create a dynamic Jewish environment that nourishes the spiritual needs of each member.
 Sustaining this community requires each household to make a financial investment.